Into the Blue 2: The Reef: Plot

-The following day, we learn that Carlton is not really looking for the San Cristobal.
+Menwhile, Carlton is not really looking for the San Cristobal.
 He actually helps big clients smuggle treasure to other locations.
-Both Carlton and Azra tell Sebastian and Dani that if they help them find the two containers, they will earn $500,000.
-Also, we learn that if Carlton does not find the containers in a week, the men will kill them.
-The reason why he is willing to pay them a lot of money is part of an apology because the men who hired him know the names of Sebastian and Dani and their lives are in danger too.
+The following day, Carlton and Azra tell Sebastian and Dani that if they help them find the two containers, they will earn $500,000.
+If Carlton does not find the containers in a week, the men will kill them.
+He is willing to pay them a lot of money as an apology because the men who hired him know Sebastian and Dani's names and their lives are in danger too.

-So, now both Sebastian and Dani are forced to help Carlton and Azra find the two containers but while they are at sea, Avery takes notice and he starts looking to find whatever they are looking for.
+Now, both Sebastian and Dani are forced to help Carlton and Azra find the containers.
+While they are at sea, Avery takes notice and starts looking to find whatever they are looking for.

-With their lives threatened, Dani convinces Sebastian that they must look to see what is in those containers and why their lives are being threatened.
-Something terrible could be in those containers and they need to check them without bringing Carlton and Azra along.

-Thus, the two take their boat out to sea late at night to dive and see what those containers are.
-What they find in the containers is not a treasure but a bomb.
-When they return from their boat after the dive, they are greeted by Carlton and Azra, who have been hiding in their boat and are ready to kill them.
+Dani convinces Sebastian that they must look to see what is in the containers.
+The two take their boat out to sea late at night to dive and inspect the containers.
+In the containers, they find a bomb.
+After returning, they are greeted by Carlton and Azra, who have been hiding in their boat and are ready to kill them.
 Carlton tells them that in container one there is the casing and in container two there is a nuclear warhead.
-One without the other is useless but together they make a powerful weapon.
+Together they make a powerful weapon.
 Their goal is to create a second Pearl Harbor.

+Dani jumps off the boat to try to get help, while Carlton orders Milos to shoot at her in the water.
+Azra subdues Sebastian, who believes that Dani is dead.
+However, Dani survives and tries to swim after the boat before eventually passing out on a floating device.

-Dani jumps off the boat to try to get help.
-She is found in the morning one mile off shore and is put in the hospital.
-At the same time, Azra and Carlton kidnap Mace and Kimi from their apartment and bring them back to the boat.
-They spend the night bound and gagged with Sebastian, and the next morning Carlton threatens to kill Kimi if Mace and Sebastian fail to retrieve the containers from the bottom of the sea.
-Azra tries to kill Dani in her hospital room, but she runs away and a chase ensues.
+Later that evening, Azra and Milo ambush Mace and Kimi in their apartment and hold them hostage with Sebastian on the boat, where they spend the night bound and gagged with duct tape.
+The next morning, Sebastian attempts to call for help on the emergency communicator while still tied up, only to be caught by Carlton.
+He gives Sebastian and Mace a final warning; if they do not do what he says, Kimi will be killed.
+Meanwhile, Dani is found by the coast guard and is taken to the hospital.
+Azra tries to kill Dani in her room, but she runs away and a chase ensues.
 Meanwhile, Sebastian and Mace try to bring up the containers for Carlton.
 Mace purposely messes up and Kimi is killed.
 Sebastian and Mace rebel, ending in Carlton and his bodyguard dead.
-Dani outruns Azra and Azra kills her boss so she can disappear again.
+Dani outruns Azra, who kills her boss so she can disappear again.
 Dani, Sebastian, and Mace reunite.
 They then have Kimi's funeral.

-Six months later, Sebastian and Mace find the San Cristobal and buy their someday boat.
+Six months later, Sebastian and Mace find the San Cristobal and buy a boat.
+Sebastian, Dani, and Mace eventually celebrate their new riches.